 "Now when Jesus was born in Bethlehem of Judaea in the days of Herod the King, behold, there came wise men from the east to Jerusalem, saying, Where is he that is born King of the Jews?
 For we have seen his star in the east, and are come to worship him.''

-The inscription of the holy family’s journey from Palestine to Egypt has long been recorded with dedication by historians and authors around the world.
+The story of the holy family’s journey from Palestine to Egypt has long been recorded with dedication by historians and authors around the world.
 Many look upon the journey as a mark in the history of Egypt, not merely a religious event.
-And Egyptians look with fondness and pride on the passage of the holy mother and her child through the land of Egypt, and the fact that they found solace here.
+Egyptians look with fondness and pride on the passage of the holy mother and her child through the land of Egypt, and the fact that they found solace here.

 The flight to Egypt

 The Virgin Mary gave birth to Jesus in Bethlehem of Judaea in Palestine.
 Upon his birth, wise men preached to the people of the city, declaring that Jesus was the chosen one, and that, "according to prophecies" they had seen in the stars, he would become the next king of the Jews.
 Upon hearing the news, King Herod was overcome by terror at the possibility of losing his throne.
 He decided that killing Jesus was the only way to protect his royal status.